 Customer-centric OD: who is the customer after all?

-To really bring customer-centric OD to life we must ask ourselves: What does it actually mean to be a customer?
-And how will that be in 10yrs time?
+To bring customer-centric OD to life we must ask ourselves: What does it mean to be a customer?
+And how will that be in 10 years?

 Being a customer is about being valued as a human #ODcustomer